uyen-pp/simcel/README.md

     - User now can hide/unhide any line by unchecking/checking at the corresponding checkboxs.

+## 3. Project overview

+The file systems:

+- Cel (cel service): provide CEL's data through FastAPI.

+- YFin (yfin service): provide stock data through FasAPI

+- UI: Streamlit app works as Frontend

+- exporation: data preprocessing and analysis

+For each service I build an individual image, all to be run by docker-compose.

-## 3. My feedback
+## 4. My feedback

-The data: As far as i understand, there may be some points that are not correct in the data description, that is:
+The data: As far as i understand, there may be some points that are not correct in the data description, such as:

-- Item_Visiability, Item_Outlet_Sales, Outlet_Establish_Year should not be Nominal
+- Item_Visiability, Item_Outlet_Sales, Outlet_Establish_Year should not be Nominal,

-- Categorical variables: Item_Fat_Content, Item_Type, Outlet_Size, Outlet_Location_Type, Outlet_type
+- Categorical variables: Item_Fat_Content, Item_Type, Outlet_Size, Outlet_Location_Type, Outlet_type,

-- Continous variables: Item_Weight, Item_Visability, Item_MRP, Item_Outlet_Sale, Outlet_Establish_year
+- Continous variables: Item_Weight, Item_Visability, Item_MRP, Item_Outlet_Sale, Outlet_Establish_year,

+These made me a litle bit concerned.

 The time:

-- It took me 4hours/day for 4 days to works on the project, there are lots of thing to do.
+- It took me 4hours/day for 4 days working on the project, there are lots of thing to do.
 (Hope that doesn't exceed the time limit !)

-About the tech stack:

-- Streamlit is good for demo but not too good for application building there for I have spent a large amount of time to made all flows work as expected.
+- Streamlit is great but since it is not really a front-end frameworks, I had to work on it quite a bit, to make everything do as expected.

+*** Thank you for reading ***